 Before the events of this surah Muhammad had four living wives: Sawda, Aisha, Hafsa, and Hind.
 That number was in compliance with the regulations other believers had to follow.
 (There are two deceased wives, Khadija and a different Zaynab.)
 Zaynab bint Jahsh made the fifth simultaneous wife.
 It would seem from the slightly eye-rolling tone of ayah 50 that some people are “throwing the book” at Muhammad, which leads this surah to have to affirm that such a ruling is still in force while also manufacturing a special loophole for only Muhammad’s use.
 The justification for giving Muhammad this explicit exemption is to negate his discomfort.
 Negating discomfort was a justification for allowing people to marry their adoptive step-daughters in ayah 37, ambiguously meaning the intrinsic discomfort of guilt/qualms or the extrinsic discomfort of social judgement.
 So this ayah is saying the same thing to Muhammad, that he can marry whom he wants (through legal means, as delineated by the requisites of paying the bride price or acquiring through slavery, whether the proposal originated from Muhammad of from the woman, and irrelative to whether she was a cousin) and should feel neither intrinsic nor extrinsic barrier to doing so.
 Why he deserves this unique exemption/ability, something not done for other prophets either, is not explained.

 Now, I know that I backed an idea in my last post with the traditional opinion that Surah an-Nisa is dated after this one, but something that could place this surah after An-Nisa in timeline is ayah 50’s reference to a prior decree: “and we certainly know that which we said concerning your wives…” This could be a reference to that oblique passage in An-Nisa that is primarily concerned with the treatment of orphans but extends to mention some regulations upon number and sources of wives.
 This is a good time to restate that the suwar of the Quran are really hard to date.
-Most have no structure or rigid rhyming scheme that would make them hard to modify.
-The Quran also makes references lending authority to religious and civic matters that are not explained or described in the Quran (most notably, the rituals of Safa and Marwa), and so there’s a potential that the Quran is referencing in both this surah and An-Nisa limits about polygyny that were set outside of the Quran’s text.
+Most have no structure or rigid rhyming scheme that would make them hard to modify, and thus we can’t tell when a new line is inserted into an older surah, or when a surah is built of composite material.
+The Quran also makes references lending authority to religious and civic matters that are not explained or described in the Quran (most notably, the rituals of Safa and Marwa), and so there’s a potential that both suwar are referencing polygyny limits that were set outside of the Quran’s text.
 Or it could be that the traditional dating is wrong and An-Nisa predates Al-Ahzab.
 So this is just a warning not to put too strong of stock in arguments about chronology unless there are multiple points with which to back up the claims.

 Case in point: ayah 52, in which Muhammad’s ability to take additional women or exchange out his wives is capped.
 Since the surah had only just opened up to Muhammad the possibility of acquiring any wife/concubine by legal means, it is jarring to have this option closed right after.
 Thus we speculate that ayah 52 was added in later, after Muhammad had taken advantage of his personal loophole more than once.
 After all, Muhammad took on (debatedly) four more wives after Zaynab bint Jahsh for a total of nine simultaneous wives.
 We don’t see another suppression of public outrage against Muhammad’s new marriages in the Quran, so that’s a clue this ayah was added in much later.
 Also, a future surah will threaten Muhammad’s wives with replacement, something this ayah bans.
 With these two internally derived points to argue from, I’m confident that this ayah was added to the surah much later.
 There is no rigid structure or difficult rhyming scheme that would make such additions difficult to incorporate.